fetchai/agents-aea/docs/car-park-alt.md

-!!!
-Warning
+!!!Warning
 Work in progress.

 # Car Park Agent Application

 The Fetch.ai car park agent application is made up of three components:

-* A Raspberry Pi hardware device with camera module viewing a car park.
+- A Raspberry Pi hardware device with camera module viewing a car park.
-* A car park agent GUI running on the Raspberry Pi that collects data on free spaces and serves it up for purchase on the Fetch.ai network.
+- A car park agent GUI running on the Raspberry Pi that collects data on free spaces and serves it up for purchase on the Fetch.ai network.
-* A remote client agent GUI that connects to the Raspberry Pi and buys data.
+- A remote client agent GUI that connects to the Raspberry Pi and buys data.

 | Hardware                                            |               Car Park Agent GUI               |                 Client Agent GUI                 |
 | --------------------------------------------------- | :--------------------------------------------: | :----------------------------------------------: |
 | <img src="../assets/device_small.jpg" height="150"> | <img src="../assets/pi_live.jpg" height="150"> | <img src="../assets/client_04.jpg" height="150"> |

 ## Raspberry Pi hardware set up